 DStretch is a digital imaging tool created for the enhancement of rock art images.
 It can make pictographs visible that are nearly invisible to the naked eye.
 It needs a hue difference to do its enhancement and so works best on pictographs, especially faint red or yellow pictographs.
-It works on color RGB images, the format used by consumer digital cameras.
+It can in some cases work well on petroglyphs.
+It works on color RGB digital images, the format used by consumer digital cameras.
 It is based on Java and will run on PC’s, Mac’s and Linux.

 DStretch is a plugin to the imaging program ImageJ (available for free from http://rsb.info.nih.gov/ij/).
-Install ImageJ first then get the DStretch plugin file DStretch_.zip (this used to be called DStretch_.jar) by email from firstname.lastname@example.org (also free but donations are welcome).
+Install ImageJ first then get the DStretch plugin file DStretch_.zip (this used to be called DStretch_.jar) by email from email@example.com (a $50 contribution is now required).
 Put the plugin file into the ImageJ Plugins directory.
 When you next start ImageJ DStretch menu items will appear in the Plugins menu.
 To start DStretch choose Plugins->DStretch->DStretch…Run.

 Get a program to use for browsing your images.
-I recommend Irfanview
+For PC's I recommend Irfanview (www.irfanview.com) or

 DStretch does its enhancement using colorspaces.
 It names the enhancements after the colorspace used.
 The colorspaces have names like RGB, LAB, YDS, YBK, LDS, and others.
 Different colorspaces produce different results.
-The alphabet soup can be confusing at first so this handout explains which colorspaces give best results on which types of rock art.
+The alphabet soup can be confusing at first, but there are tool tips for each button that give suggestions for use.